-Also note: Ding Dong the Witch is Dead rockets to number one in iTunes download chart.
+Also note: on news of Thatcher’s death, Ding Dong the Witch is Dead rocketed to number one in iTunes download chart.
 Normally this would lead to BBC Radio One (the public broadcaster’s pop music channel) putting it at the culmination of its Sunday chart countdown, but precedent may be broken in this case.

 How can we explain all this giddy disrespect for the deceased?